Pharylon/LinearFeet/readme.md

 # Linear Feet

 Linear Feet is a simple NPM package written in typescript for calculating the linear feet of a skid or set of skids, as commonly used in United States LTL (Less than Truck Load) shipping.
-It doesn't attempt to do any bin packing, because you don't do bin packing when calculating linear feet.
-Just simple linear feet.

 ## Installing